 She may be best known for playing Gloria in the sitcom ‘Modern Family’ since the show premiered in 2009.
 That means Sofia has been working in the industry for quite some time before she actually got her green card.

 Born in Mexico, Salma Hayek began her career in her home country, acting in telenovelas before she moved to Los Angeles in 1991 to study the craft.
 She overstayed in the United States when her visa expired and was undocumented before she finally received her citizenship in 2013.

 The celebrity makes sure that she celebrates her roots by being active in the Mexican community.
 Salma also pays homage to her heritage by teaching her child everything about it – from the food to the language and music.

 The ‘Taken’ star has relatively become synonymous with the action genre, but did you know that he was born in Ireland?
 Liam Neeson became a huge star in Great Britain before he went to the United States in the late 1980s.
 He officially became an American in 2009.

 At the start of his career in America, Liam faced some hurdles that were related to his Irish roots.
 There were directors who had problems with his accent.

-You may be shocked to know that Pamela Anderson is really not from the United States even though the media has portrayed her to be the ultimate Californian superstar.
-The ‘Baywatch’ star is actually born in British Columbia, Canada, and only became a US citizen in 2004.
+You may be shocked to know that Pamela Anderson is really not from the United States, even though the media has portrayed her to be the ultimate Californian superstar.
+The ‘Baywatch’ star was actually born in British Columbia, Canada, and only became a U.S. citizen in 2004.